 - Create peer-to-peer fundraisers

 - Organize events (employee-led events on behalf of your cause)

-Employees at a for-profit company are often passionate, motivated, and enthusiastic individuals looking to lend their support to causes in need.
+Employees at a for-profit company possess passion, motivation, and enthusiasm and often seek to lend their support to causes in need.

 As companies begin to introduce volunteer programs that will improve work-life balance, employees will become empowered to connect with a nonprofit that aligns with their values and strive to be the best version of themselves through purpose-led work.

 In addition to supporting and enhancing each other’s services, nonprofit-corporate partnerships can provide tremendous learning opportunities for both parties.

 For example, on the business side, employees can learn a lot about the nonprofit’s structure, history, personnel, and previous fundraising efforts.
 Typically, employees will have a basic understanding of the nonprofit’s mission and values from glancing at its website.
 However, when they regularly volunteer or financially contribute to a nonprofit, they gain more insight and develop a deeper appreciation of the nonprofit’s work.

 In turn, nonprofits can better understand the factors that motivate members of their local community (through employee volunteers) to get involved and give back.
 For instance, if your nonprofit uncovers that one of the biggest reasons corporate employees want to volunteer is to lend a helping hand beyond donating, a nonprofit might increase efforts to host more events that need the help of volunteers to run.

 Once you’ve found the right partner(s), here are some tips that will help you maintain the partnership and set everyone up for long-term success: